 Alberto López Serrano- Mathematics.
 Member of the Alkimia Cultural Foundation, coordinator of the Project Wednesday of Poetry since January 2008.
 Manager of The writer’s House-Salarrue Museum of the Ministry of Culture of El Salvador.
 Director of the International Poetry Festival ‘Amada Libertad’ and of the Poetry Festival of San Salvador Member of THT.

-Kedar Mishra is a poet and an accomplished art critic..
+Kedar Mishra (India) is a poet and an accomplished art critic..
 Mr. Mishra is a bold creative person and acutely aware of the deep relationship between contemporary politics, ideology and public space.
 He contributes to a regular column to newspaper Sanchar.
 Mr. Mishra has received several awards including the Odisha Youth Inspiration Award from Odisha Diary.
 Kedar Misra is a poet, freelance writer, editor, translator and art critic.
 He is the author of several collections of poetry, prose and essays and has edited Sachitra Vijaya, a leading Odia daily.
 Mishra is a bold creative person and acutely aware of the deep relationship between contemporary politics, ideology and public space.
 Kedar Misra received Sanskruti Mitra Samman 2012, Utakla Sahitya Samaj Youth Writer Award 2014 and other literary awards.